IQKV/sample-lorem/README.md

 ### Running locally

 This application is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
-You can build a jar files and run it from the command line:
+You can build jar files and run it from the command line:

 - Create jar packages: